-Senate Confirms Trump Trade Pick, Clearing Way For NAFTA Overhaul
+Senate Confirms Trump Trade Pick, Clearing Way for NAFTA Overhaul

 At the March hearing, Lighthizer advocated a tougher approach to reining in Chinese trade abuses, and he suggested the World Trade Organization wasn’t equipped to deal with Beijing.
 “I don’t believe the WTO is set up to deal effectively with a country like China and their industrial policy,” he said.

 But he managed to assuage concerns of many farm state Republicans and the business community that he would pursue moves that could set off trade wars or hurt American exports.
-He told senators that he would prioritize U.S. agriculture—which has averaged $140 billion in exports since 2010—and assured them Trump didn’t intend to hurt any of the “winners” from NAFTA.
+He told senators that he would prioritize U.S. agriculture — which has averaged $140 billion in exports since 2010 — and assured them Trump didn’t intend to hurt any of the “winners” from NAFTA.
 He passed the Senate Finance Committee on a unanimous vote.

 Apart from NAFTA, Lighthizer will have to contend immediately with spats over Mexican sugar and Canadian softwood lumber imports that have flared anew as the administration has pursued a harsher tone with America’s neighbors.
 The United States slapped a tariff on imports of Canadian softwood lumber last month, after negotiations stalled in the long-standing dispute.